gradle/gradle/subprojects/docs/src/docs/release/notes.md

 }
 ```

-### Easier groovy source set configuration in the Kotlin DSL
+### Easier Groovy source set configuration in the Kotlin DSL

-When using the Kotlin DSL a special construct was required for configuring `groovy` sources:
+When using the Kotlin DSL, a special construct was required when configuring `groovy` source locations:

 ```kotlin
 sourceSets {